department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2024-08-appointment-details-card-sort/research-findings.md

   - You answered health-related questions
   - Answer health-related questions

-**For finding 3:**
-- Cancel/reschedule/make changes: Stick with a dedicated cancel/reschedule/make changes section
+- [Finding 3:](link) Continue to use a dedicated cancel/reschedule/make changes section

-**For finding 4:**
-- Include smaller categories, such as clinic information, critical information, modifying/managing appointments, and provider details, these in bigger categories (likely the Appointments section) - consider using as sub-categories
+- [Finding 4:](link) Include smaller categories, such as clinic information, critical information, modifying/managing appointments, and provider details, these in bigger categories (likely the Appointments section) - consider using as sub-categories
   - Modify / manage appointment: Disperse this information throughout other categories where it was mentioned by participants more often.
   - Location/reason and Clinic information: Keep the information from these categories within Appointments info - or as a subsection of appointments info
   - Clinic information, Critical information, Provider details:  keep the information from these categories within Appointments info - or as a subsection of appointments info